 Philippe Formentin lives in the wine-obsessed town of Clermont l'Hérault.

-We really liked this wine when we first tried it at a salon in Montpellier this year.
-The name arises because the wine has been made from grapes picked from three different plots of Grenache Noir, the grape varety so beloved of the Languedoc and the Clermont l'Hérault area in particular.
+The name "Ménage à Trois" arises because the wine has been made from grapes picked from three different plots of Grenache Noir, the grape varety so beloved of the Languedoc and the Clermont l'Hérault area in particular.

 The grapes were destemmed and then left to macerate for 3 weeks.
 The juice was then transferred to old barrels for 6 months and then to stainless steel tanks for another six months.

-It is elegant, it is light and it has been made with skill and care.
+It is elegant, it is light (though not as light as last year) and it has been made with skill and care.
 This is a great wine for year-round drinking.

 Opi d'Aqui Vin de France Pique Poule Blanc 2016